What Happens After You File?

 When the petition is filed, the Bankruptcy Court will mail a Notice of Bankruptcy Case, Meeting of Creditors, and Deadlines.
 This Notice will be mailed to all of the creditors that were included in the petition, to the debtor, and his attorney.
 The notice will tell all your creditors the time and place for your "341 meeting" with the trustee and creditors.Bankruptcy Automatic Stay and Suggestion of Bankruptcy

-If you have been served with any lawsuits prior to the bankruptcy or after you retain your attorney, give your bankruptcy lawyer a copy of the lawsuit.Motion for Relief from Stay.
+If you have been served with any lawsuits prior to the bankruptcy or after you retained an attorney, make sure to give your bankruptcy lawyer a copy of the lawsuit immediately.Motion for Relief From Stay

 If you are contacted by a creditor after you have filed your bankruptcy case, give them your case number and your attorney's contact information.
 At the Bankruptcy Law Firm of Clare Casas, we are serious about stopping harassment by creditors.
 Upon retaining our firm, we ask you to sign a power of attorney that informs the creditor that you are now represented by our firm and that they are not to contact you anymore in reference to your debt.
 The power of attorney directs them to contact our firm instead.